Quistar-LAB/Propitize/README.md

 Propitize is a mod for Cities Skylines, and is a mod to convert trees to props on the fly.
 It is integrated with MoveIt mod, so actions can be more convenient.
-I didn't write the codes for saving the props, but if you want the tree(props) to be saved, just convert it to PO.
+I didn't write the codes for saving the props yet, so it'll have to come later as I find time.

 I created this mod, because Tree and Vehicle prop really didn't help, as it converts all trees, and I really don't use most tree in difficult to plop situations.